 Imposing Percussionist

-Imposing Percussionist is a discovery-minion that basically grants you a free Planar Telescope.
-Sometimes this minion is the crucial one as he will allow you to discover what you need in order to complete your Demon comp.
-Other than that, Imposing Percussionist doesn’t have any uses so he is to be sold after his Battlecry is used.
+Imposing Percussionist is a discovery-based minion that basically grants you a free Planar Telescope.
+Sometimes this minion is the crucial one, as he will allow you to discover what you need in order to complete your Demon comp.
+Other than that, Imposing Percussionist doesn’t have any uses, so he is to be sold after his Battlecry is used.

 Tier 5 Demon Minions